whisperpine/udptk/README.md

 # README

-This project is a simple UDP toolkit that provides a way to send and receive UDP packets.\
+A simple UDP toolkit that provides a way to send and receive UDP packets.\
 It can be useful in scenarios when debugging UDP based microservices.

 ```sh